iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Launch Date: Rumored Announcement of 2025 iPhones

 Apple usually adopts a two-stage rollout for iPhones as a whole.
-The “mainstream” models are announced on the second half of the year, while the SE models come earlier.
+The “mainstream” models are announced in the second half of the year, while the SE models come earlier.
 Here are the details.

 iPhone SE4/16E

-Regarding the iPhone SE4, or 16E, reports are conflicting.
+Regarding the iPhone SE4 or 16E, reports are conflicting.
 According to MacRumors, an industry analysis from Barclay’s points to a March release.
 Bloomberg‘s Mark Gurman, on the other hand, claims the announcement is likelier to happen in April.

 With only three previous generations, it’s hard to pin out which prediction is more accurate.
 The first and third iPhone SE models were released in March, while the second one was announced in April.
-This one, however, came in 2020, so the COVID-19 pandemic probably caused delays in the manufacturing and distribution.
+This one, however, came in 2020, so the COVID-19 pandemic probably caused delays in manufacturing and distribution.

 iPhone 17 Family

 The main iPhone family, on the other hand, has had a consistent launch schedule for years.
-The devices are always announced in mid to late September, to the iPhone 17 models should come around that time.
+The devices are always announced in mid to late September, and the iPhone 17 models should come around that time.
 Considering Apple always announces iPhones on Fridays, the probable dates are September 19 and September 26.

 iPhone Air

 The iPhone Air release date is a bit trickier to confirm.
-There’s a significant chance it will be not only announced, but made available, alongside the iPhone 17 family.
+There’s a significant chance it will be not only announced but made available alongside the iPhone 17 family.
 However, since the device’s development is facing several setbacks, Apple could change its plans.
-In 2017, e.g., the iPhone X and iPhone 8 were unveiled together, but the former arrived in stores months later.
+In 2017 e.g., the iPhone X and iPhone 8 were unveiled together, but the former arrived in stores months later.

 Which iOS Version Will 2025 iPhones Support?